wp-plugins/aa-calculator/readme.txt

 	License: GPLv2 or later
 	License URI: http://www.gnu.org/licenses/gpl-2.0.html

-	It is a Custom Cash Calculator Made By AA Extension .
-You can use your shortcode like it [view_calculator page_id="your_page_id"].
+	It is a Custom Cash Calculator Made By AA Extension.

 == Description ==